Introduction

 Remittance compliance and legal requirements

-- AML/CFT norms: Associated with money laundering and combating terrorist activities, these norms detect and prevent illicit financial activity.
+1. AML/CFT norms: Anti-Money Laundering and Counter-Financing of Terrorism controls detect and prevent illicit financial activity.

-- KYC check: These checks are required to verify customer identities to reduce the risk of financial fraud.
+2. KYC checks: Verifying customer identities reduces the risk of financial fraud.

-- Data privacy laws: With cybersecurity threats constantly evolving, privacy laws like GDPR protect sensitive customer information from unauthorized access.
+3. Data privacy laws: Regulations like GDPR protect sensitive customer information from unauthorised access.

 Future trends in remittance payments